jarmo/require_all/README.md

 A wonderfully simple way to load your code.

 Tired of futzing around with `require` statements everywhere, littering your code with `require File.dirname(__FILE__)` crap?
-What if you could just point something at a big directory full of code and have everything just automagically load regardless of the dependency structure?
+What if you could just point something at a big directory full of code and have everything just automagically load?

 Wouldn't that be nice?
 Well, now you can!